Landscape Design & BBQ Planning

 - How often do I plan to cook outdoors?

-- Will my outdoor kitchen be used primarily for intimate family dining or large-scale entertaining?
+- Will my outdoor kitchen is used primarily for intimate family dining or large-scale entertaining?

 - What functions are important to include in my kitchen, i.e., Will I need a sink for washing dishes and utensils?